-You will tell us the sort of foster home you want to provide.
-We shall also do our best to assess any animal before it is placed in your care so that we get the best match.
-During the fostering period itself, you will be in regular contact via Messenger conversation with key members of the Les Amis team so that you feel supported and they can help if any advice is needed.
+During the fostering period itself, you will be in regular contact with key members of the Les Amis team to receive updates and to support you and provide help if any advice is needed.

 The exact requirements for foster homes vary constantly to suit the specific animal but here are some basic guidelines.

 This includes health care, feeding, grooming, exercising, petting time and playtime.
 We take care of all veterinary fees.

 If you have to take a dog for sterilisation, you will also carry out the post-operative care.
 This is generally straightforward – dogs recover far faster than humans from these interventions.
 Other interventions or medical needs form part of the discussion we have with you when making a match.